3Qax/SwiftyOLED/README.md

 ### Prerequisites
 * Wire the display
 * Create new project with SwiftPM like `swift package init --type executable`
-* Add the following packages as your dependencies in your Swift package manifest file aka __Package.swift__ like
+* Add the following packages as dependencies in package manifest file aka __Package.swift__ like
 ```swift
 .package(url: "https://github.com/3Qax/SwiftyOLED.git", from: "1.0.0"),
 .package(url: "https://github.com/3Qax/SwiftyGFX.git", from: "1.0.0"),